designmatters/lattice/README.md

 ## Status

-Lattice is under active development.
-The language design is settled; the interpreter works on representative schemas; tooling is in progress.
+The language design is settled; tooling is in progress.